mikejeuga/CV/README.md

 _**Bachelor of Economics**_

 *	Modules Included: Macroeconomics – Probability and Statistics – Introduction to econometrics – Corporate Finance –
-Mathematics (calculus, liner algebra, topology), Micro-econometrics, Introduction to computer science (programming language used C).
+Mathematics (calculus, liner algebra, topology), Microeconometrics, Introduction to computer science (programming language used C).

 *	Thesis: Towards a Moralization of Finance?